Namenega/theoryJava/README.md

 ### Polymorphism

-Subclasses have access to protected and public method of the parent class.
+Subclasses have access to protected and public methods of the parent class.
-Polymorphism makes that the subclasses can override a parent's method.
+Polymorphism makes that the subclasses can __override__ a parent's method :
 ```
 Parent class "Animal":